 Most of her musical knowledge though came from real life interaction and playing with accomplished musicians from across the globe, thus getting an insight into their passion, attitude, behaviour and values.

 During this time Ana was active in different music projects, such as Jazzmachine (Stefan Zaradic, Abi von Reinighaus, Thomas Lui Ludwig, Benno Sattler, Andreas Keller, Christian Felke, Thorsten Skringer, Christoph Viktor Kaiser), with which she recorded an album (Moongroove, 2009) and a live DVD (2005).
-Ana contributed as a composer in the film production “Rosenstiehl”, as well as on an audio series created for the relaxation and preparation of flight pilots.
+Ana features as a composer in the film production “Rosenstiehl”, as well as on an audio series created for the relaxation and preparation of flight pilots.
+She is a contributor on Devin Townsend’s latest album The Puzzle/ Snuggles, as a vocalist, composer and guitarist.
 Her guitar lines and songwriting are also to be found on albums by Vince (Neherlands), John Denner (USA), Harrison Fjord, etc.

 Ana Patan was the guitar player and vocalist of Triple Sweet, an all-girls band with a rather eclectic lineup of accordion, blues harp and electric guitar.